-Errors in Windows devices are pretty common.
-While some of them can be easily resolved with a quick restart, others are cryptic, not really providing enough information about why they occurred.
+Errors are a common occurrence in Windows devices.
+While some issues can be resolved with a simple restart, others are cryptic, lacking sufficient information to understand their underlying cause.

 But fret not.
 In this article, we will discuss one error message that may occur in Windows devices: the “Igfxem.exe Application Error: The Memory Could Not Be Read” error.